September 13, 2024

 4. Safety Risks

-Safety risks are a major concern in the construction industry, where the nature of the work exposes workers to a variety of hazards, including falls, equipment-related accidents, and exposure to dangerous materials.
-According to the Bureau of Labor Statistics, falls, slips, and trips are the leading causes of fatalities in construction, emphasizing the need for strict safety protocols.
+Safety risks are a major concern in the construction industry, where the nature of the work exposes workers to a variety of hazards.
+According to the Bureau of Labor Statistics, falls, slips, and trips are the leading causes of fatalities in construction.

 • Falls: Falls from heights are the leading cause of injuries and fatalities in construction.
 Whether from scaffolding, ladders, or roofs, falls pose a significant danger if proper safety measures, such as harnesses and guardrails, are not implemented.